yokenzan/laravel.minimal_blade/README.md

-# minimal source code to use Laravel Blade template engine
+# Repository to try Laravel Blade template engine

 ## About